 The Potomac River Tunnel is a component of DC Water’s long-term control plan (LTCP), also known as the DC Clean Rivers Project.
 The Consent Decree establishes schedules for construction of the Potomac River Tunnel and other CSO control facilities under the DC Clean Rivers Project, including a 2025 deadline to implement the project in its entirety.
 The Potomac River Tunnel will be located approximately 100 ft below ground.
 CSOs captured by the Potomac River Tunnel would be conveyed to the Blue Plains Advanced Wastewater Treatment Plant.

-Northeast Corridor Superconducting Maglev
+NE Corridor Superconducting Maglev

 Project Clear Tunnels